arria-nlg/index-arria-alexa/README.md

 The quickest way to test your setup is to launch the server as a [node.js](https://nodejs.org/en/download/) webapp.

 If you have node installed on your machine, run `npm install` from the server directory.
 This will download the dependencies for the web app.
-Next, launch the app using:
+Next, launch the app from the same place using:
 `node app.js`

-The app.js script will run the webapp on port 3000, so you should be able to visit <http://localhost:3000/> to see how it behaves.
+The `app.js` script will run the webapp on `port 3000`, so you should be able to visit <http://localhost:3000/> to see how it behaves.
 Try pressing submit to get a narrative that looks something like this:
 <p align="center">
   <img width="800"  src="readme_images/report.png">
 </p>

-If you don't have a config.js file, it will declare that it "Cannot find module './config'".
-If you have the file but haven't added your credentials, the app will show an error message describing which service as an issue.
+If you don't have a `config.js` file, it will declare that it "Cannot find module './config'".
+If you have the file but haven't added your credentials, the app will show an error message describing which service has an issue.

 The app also has separate pages showing how applications can be built up using different presentation techniques:
-- [DataView](http://localhost:3000/dataView.html) just displays the raw data in a table
-- [AnalysisView](http://localhost:3000/analysisView.html) shows the analysed in a table
-- [VisualisationView](http://localhost:3000/visualizationView.html) adds a chart representing the data
-- [TextView](http://localhost:3000/textView.html) uses our NLG Studio to explain exactly what is going on
+1 [DataView](http://localhost:3000/dataView.html) just displays the raw data in a table 2 [AnalysisView](http://localhost:3000/analysisView.html) shows the analysed in a table 3 [VisualisationView](http://localhost:3000/visualizationView.html) adds a chart representing the data 4 [TextView](http://localhost:3000/textView.html) uses our NLG Studio to explain exactly what is going on

 ## Launching the Alexa Skill